 Day 4 – Shillong – Sacred Grove – Heritage Village – Shillong

 Today you will get a glimpse of one of the most sacred places of the local Khasi tribe, the Mawphlang sacred grove.
 Take a guided walk in the forest and listen to the stories of the past kings and queens of the Khasi people and their way of life.
 After coming out from the immersive walk, take a walk around the Khasi heritage village nearby which will give you a peek into the actual Khasi style of villages of yesteryear.

 Day 5 – Shillong – Cherrapunjee

-Today you will step your foot to the rainiest place of the planet, Cherrapunjee.
-While Cherrapunjee itself is famous for its heavenly weather and breathtaking views, the waterfalls and valleys en-route are no less.
+Today you will step your foot to the rainiest place on the planet, Cherrapunjee.
+While Cherrapunjee itself is famous for its heavenly weather and breathtaking views, the waterfalls and valleys en route are no less.
 Some of which you will be seeing today.
 The probable list is as follows:

 - Shillong Peak

 - Elephant falls

 - Mawkdok Viewpoint